 The L. plantarum LP299v strain by Solgar (View on Amazon) is my go-to at the moment but before you go and buy the product realize that the studies on L. plantarum and histamine degradation are not conclusive.
 There is some evidence the strain can be beneficial but it hasn’t been extensively studied.

-Note: not everyone agrees on S. boulardii and histamine.
+Note: not everyone agrees on S. boulardii and histamine and S. boulardii is contraindicated for pregnant women because the safety is unknown.

 Some mold doctors, like Dr. Neil Nathan, M.D., who we had on the podcast, believe histamine issues are caused by mold toxicity.
 The good news is that we have lab tests available to either confirm or rule out these issues.